IKATS/IKATS/architecture.md

 Here are represented the components interactions within an IKATS deployement.

-> NOTE: The following schemas describes the IKATS reference cluster and could be adapt to another kind of deployment
+> NOTE: The following schemas describes the IKATS reference cluster and could be adapted to another kind of deployment

 ![Doc Archi](img/LogicalView.png)

 ## Physical infrastructure

 In order to implement the above logical structure, IKATS can be deployed on a cluster composed of a set of physical or virtual machines.
-You can use as many computer machines as you need according to the needed of computing power.
+You can use as many computer machines as you need according to the computing power needs.
 For example, by deploying additional **Worker Nodes**, you increase the amount of data that can be computed and/or the computing celerity of operators and visualization tools.

-> NOTE: The following schemas describes the IKATS reference cluster and could be adapt to another kind of deployment.
+> NOTE: The following schemas describes the IKATS reference cluster and could be adapted to another kind of deployment.
 > Following properties in terms of resource (vcpu/RAM per node) can be used for a cluster:

 ![Doc Archi](img/PhysicalView.png)